StacD/RPSLS-Game/README.md

 I tested the game by sending the link to family members to use on their own devices and opened it up on my own device on both chrome and Microsoft Edge.

-My external link to the rules video on YouTube also works.

 ### Bugs

 #### Solved Bugs